The Anti-Cancer Diet

 These foods have high amounts of carcinogens and saturated fats.
 They promote tumor growth and decrease the body’s immune system.
 Processed lunch meats, chicken, pork, lamb, turkey, and most fish that are farm-raised have high concentrations of steroids, growth hormones, and antibiotics.
 [The European Union will not import American beef because the amount of hormones is above their stricter standards.]

 Eliminate as much processed, high-sugar, high-acidic foods as possible.
 Soft drinks (regular or diet colas) are the most acidic product you can ingest.
 These soft drinks and many other foods contain phosphoric acid as a preservative that is dangerously acidic to the body.
 High acidity is a perfect environment for cancer cells to proliferate.
 Alcohol is the second most acidic product and should be avoided.
 Refined sugar is also believed to feed cancer cells and lower the immune system.

-Try to avoid milk and milk products that in America are laced with antibiotics, growth hormones, and steroids.
-The best forms of dairy are soured milks or bifidus milk, acidophilus milk, natural buttermilk, or cheese from goat’s milk.
-Dairy is also the most allergic food, the most inflammatory food, and the most mucous-forming of foods.
-Try substituting soy, rice, or almond milk or cheese.
+Avoid milk and milk products that in America are laced with antibiotics, growth hormones, and steroids.
+Dairy is one of the most allergenic, inflammatory, and mucous-forming of foods.

 VERY MODERATE INTAKE

-The cancer patient should have a very moderate intake of caffeine, alcohol, fats, proteins, coffee, tea (except herbal teas), condiments, sweetened juices, eggs, wheat gluten, sulfites, and artificial colorings.
+The cancer patient should have a very moderate intake of caffeine, alcohol, condiments, sweetened juices, eggs, wheat gluten, sulfites, and artificial coloring.